christerjohansson/micro-blogger/README.md

 - The scripts include error handling and will save error responses to help with debugging.
 - The final encrypted data file (`news.json`) is formatted for easy use in displaying data on screen (after decryption).
 - Git operations will only run if the data collection is successful.
+- Make sure your SSH keys are properly configured for GitHub if using SSH authentication.